namangor04/NBRG-Vidya-Sakha/README.md

-# Vidya-Sakha is a One-Stop Educational Platform.
+# Vidya-Sakha - A One-Stop Educational Platform.

-Hello and welcome to the official Github page of Vidya-Sakha.
-Here, you can file issuses or provide suggestions (assuming you have a Github Account) . **Vidya-Sakha** is an Android App which provides **A Platform For Teachers To Teach And Students To Learn.**
+Welcome to the official Github page of Vidya-Sakha.
+Here, you can file issuses or provide suggestions (assuming you have a Github Account) .

+**Vidya-Sakha** is an Android App which provides **A Platform For Teachers To Teach And Students To Learn.**

 ***Some highlights:***